 The school district must ensure that the names of students deferring their diploma be submitted to appropriate district staff for entry in the district's management information system.
-Improper coding in the district database will not constitute failure to defer.

-In accordance with Rule 6A-6.03028(1), F.A.C., a student with a disability who receives a certificate of completion may continue to receive FAPE until their 22nd birthday, or, at the discretion of the school district, until the end of the school semester or year in which the student turns twenty-two (22).
+In accordance with Rule 6A-6.03028(1), F.A.C., a student with a disability who receives a certificate of completion may continue to receive FAPE until their 22nd birthday.